 a.
 Let My outcasts dwell with you, O Moab: This is a sudden and curious change of focus.
 In Isaiah 16:3, Judah was counseled to receive the outcasts of Moab.
 Now, Moab is asked to receive the outcasts of Judah.
 Bultema thinks that Isaiah 16:4-5 is an end-times prophecy of how Moab will be a place of refuge for Jews escaping the fury of the Antichrist after the abomination of desolation.

 i.
-Israel, fleeing from the fury of the Antichrist, will find refuge in places like Moab (Revelation 12:6, 12:13-14).
+In a coming day, Israel, will flee from the fury of the Antichrist and will find refuge in places like Moab (Revelation 12:6, 12:13-14).
 They will be protected from the face of the spoiler until devastation ceases and the oppressors are consumed out of the land.

 b.
 In mercy the throne will be established: In those end times, the throne of the Messiah will be established, and the Messiah Himself will sit on the throne: One will sit on it in truth, in the tabernacle of David.
 His reign will be wonderful, judging and seeking justice and hastening righteousness.